nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 5. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TutorsPet home folder.
+**A**: Install the app in the other computer and overwrite the three empty data files named `addressbook.json`, `datesbook.json`, `lessonbook.json` it creates with the corresponding files that contains the data of your previous TutorsPet home folder.

+**Q**: Do I have to connect the internet to use this application? <br>
+**A**: No, TutorsPet is an offline application.
+No internet connection is needed.

+**Q**: What is the optimal display setting for this application? <br>
+**A**: The default settings of almost all desktops support our application perfectly.
+However, if you want to personalise your window size, the optimal display resolution is 1920 * 1080 and scaled to 150%.

+**Q**: What is the maximum length for a student's name? <br>
+**A**: TutorsPet allows names of up to 60 characters.
+See [6.1 Field Format Summary](#61-field-format-summary) for more details on the specifications of the other fields.

+**Q**: Why is all my data cleared? <br>
+**A**: You could have edited the data files accidentally and corrupted the data.

 --------------------------------------------------------------------------------------------------------------------